dsbowen/hemlock/docs_md/page.md

 </p>
 <b>cache_compile : <i>bool, default=False</i></b>
 <p class="attr">
     Indicates that this page should cache the result of its compile functions.
-Specifically, it removes all compile functions from the page self <code>self._compile</code> is called.
+Specifically, it removes all compile functions and the compile worker from the page self <code>self._compile</code> is called.
 </p>
 <b>direction_from : <i>str or None, default=None</i></b>
 <p class="attr">